Udemy Review: How Udemy Is Killing Online Learning

 Is Udemy accredited?

-Yes, and no. Some Udemy courses are accredited, for example, a Professionally an NLP Certification Diploma.
+Yes and no. Some Udemy courses are accredited, such as a Professional NLP Certification Diploma.
 However, most Udemy courses are not accredited.
 The Udemy listings will tell you which Udemy courses are accredited.
 Notably, Udemy does not charge extra for accredited courses.

 Does Udemy have certificates?

 Yes.
 Udemy offers certificates, including some accredited certificates for courses.
-Most Udemy certificates are only a record of course completion and not accreditation.
-Some employers will accept Udemy certificates, but many employers will not recognize unaccredited certificates.
+Most Udemy certificates are only records of course completion, not accreditation.
+Some employers will accept Udemy certificates, but many will not recognize unaccredited certificates.

 Do Udemy certificates matter?

-Some Udemy certificates matter because businesses accept them.
-Plus, some Udemy certificates are accredited.
-Conversely, Udemy’s website admits many Udemy certificates are not accredited.
+Some Udemy certificates matter because businesses accept them, and some are accredited.
+Conversely, Udemy’s website admits that many Udemy certificates are not accredited.
 Many employers will not recognize Udemy certificates because they are not accredited.

 Is Udemy an accredited educational institution?

-No, Udemy is not an accredited university or college, and their instructors are not required to have any formal education in teaching.
+No, Udemy is not an accredited university or college, and its instructors are not required to have any formal education in teaching.

-Do Udemy courses count as credit towards college degrees?
+Do Udemy courses count as credit toward college degrees?

 Is Udemy legit?

-Yes, Udemy is a legitimate educational resource used by many large companies, including Volkswagen, Kaiser Permanente, General Mills, Adidas, and General Mills.
-However, Udemy is not an accredited educational institution, and its courses do not count as credit towards college degrees.
+Udemy is a legitimate educational resource used by many large companies, including Volkswagen, Kaiser Permanente, General Mills, Adidas, and General Mills.
+However, Udemy is not an accredited educational institution, and its courses do not count as credit toward college degrees.
 Instead, Udemy is an alternative to traditional educational institutions.

 Many people will consider some Udemy courses, such as Crystal Energy and Energy Healing, illegitimate.
 Those classes comprise only a small percentage of the Udemy curriculum.

-A good way to think of Udemy is as purpose-driven education.
-I think purpose-driven education is a legitimate concept, but the traditional educational establishment does not recognize it.
+A good way to think of Udemy is as a purpose-driven education.
+Purpose-driven education is legitimate, but the traditional educational establishment does not recognize it.

 Is Udemy worth it?